jheinemann20/CompetitionRobotCode2019/README.md

 # CompetitionRobotCode2019

-The main branch contains the Competition Robot Code.
-Use SecondaryRobotCode branch for Secondary Robot Code
+Use this branch for Secondary Robot Code